 St. Johns County has been one of the fastest growing areas in the country.
 With that growth an added burden has been placed on our water supply and recreational waterways.
 St. Johns County residents must do their part to ensure that our area’s growth does not result in pollution of the local waterways.

 A major contributor to contamination of our waterways is polluted stormwater.
-Stormwater is the flow of water that results from precipitation occurring immediately after a rainfall event.
+Stormwater is the flow of water that results from precipitation occurring immediately after a rainstorm.
 Stormwater runoff occurs when precipitation flows over impervious services (i.e. driveways, sidewalks, roads) and picks up any oil, grease or other pollutant on the surface.
-The stormwater carried away through a system of pipes and ditches is also known as the County’s MS4 system.
+Stormwater is carried away through a system of pipes and ditches is also known as the County’s Municipal Separate Storm Sewer System (MS4).
 The stormwater flows directly from streets and gutters into our rivers, lakes and coastal waters.
 Straight from your street to waterways inhabited by fish, frogs, and other aquatic animals and plants.

 Some potential effects:

-- Sediment and other debris clog fish gills, damage fish habitat, and block light needed for aquatic plants to survive, disrupts the regular flow of water increasing flooding chances.
+- Sediment and other debris clog fish gills, damage fish habitat and block light needed for aquatic plants to survive.
+Disrupting natural drainage patterns increases flooding chances.